 Traditional Chinese Medicine (TCM) is an integrated system, which has been used for thousands of years to treat injury and illness.
-Acupuncture forms one of the key components to the TCM approach to curing disease and disorders of the body.
+Acupuncture forms one of the key components of the TCM approach to curing disease and disorders of the body.

 In the TCM system of medicine, the body is seen as a delicate balance of two opposing and inseparable forces: yin and yang.
 Yin represents the cold, slow, or passive principle, while yang represents the hot, excited, or active principle.